Michael Pink

 Michael Pink (born 18 November 1956) is a British choreographer, director, dancer, and theatre producer whose works and style have been referred to as “classical ballet for the 21st century.”
-He is the longest serving Artistic Director of the Milwaukee Ballet.
+His trademark narrative works have been presented throughout America, New Zealand, Australia, Norway and Japan.
 Pink began his professional career as a dancer with the London Festival Ballet (now the English National Ballet).
 After retiring from the stage, Pink went on to choreograph, direct, and teach internationally.
-During his time in the UK he developed a close partnership with Christopher Gable CBE, Artistic Director of Northern Ballet Theatre; the composer Philip Feeney; and designer Lez Brotherston.
-Together they would go on to create landmark original works, redefining the genre of dance drama.
-He became Associate Artistic Director of NBT in 1993, a role which he filled until 1998.
-As well as the UK and the United States, Pink's work has been staged internationally and broadcast by PBS.
+He was the Associate Artistic Director of the UK's Northern Ballet Theatre (1993-1998), working closely with friend and mentor Christopher Gable, CBE.
+Pink felt Gable gave him the confidence to be true to himself as an artist.
+Together, they formed a close collaborative team with composer Philip Feeney and designer Lez Brotherston, creating landmark original ballets.
 Pink was also co-founder of Ballet Central, the graduate performing company of the Central School of Ballet, where both he and Feeney created 16 original works.
+He is currently the Artistic Director of the Milwaukee Ballet, and is the longest-serving Artistic Director in the company's history.